irfanyues/irfanyues/README.md

-- 👋 Hi, I’m @irfanyues
+- 👋 Hi, I’m @irfanyues, Geological Engineering.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming with geo science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me ...
+- 📫 yorulmazirfan@gmail.com

 <!---
 irfanyues/irfanyues is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.